gerardmtz/gerardmtz/README.md

 - Currently a Computer Systems Engineering student with a focus (and passion for) Computer Science.
-- Interested in Artificial Intelligence, Machine Learning, Software Engineering, Theoretical Computation, Literature and other geek stuff.
+- Interested in Artificial Intelligence, Machine Learning, Software Engineering, Theoretical Computation, Algorithms and DSA, Literature and other geek stuff.
-- I'm currently learning OOP programming, Web developtment, introduction for Software Engineering and A.I. basics.
+- I'm currently learning Web developtment, Linux based systems administration and trying to improve my problem solving skills.
-- I'm looking to collaborate on any kind of open source projects or A.I. oriented project.
+- I'm looking to collaborate on any kind of open source projects.
 - Contact: gerartmartinez@gmail.com